naoyoshinori/docker-gemini-cli/README.md

 - **Recommended Use:** For running `gemini-cli` commands with `docker run` or `docker-compose`.

+### `gemini-cli:<version>-javascript-node`

+The `javascript-node` variant is based on the [Microsoft Dev Containers `javascript-node` image](https://github.com/devcontainers/templates/tree/main/src/javascript-node).
+It includes common development tools like `git` and `zsh` for JavaScript development.

+- **Recommended Use:** As a development environment in VS Code Dev Containers for JavaScript projects.

 ### `gemini-cli:<version>-typescript-node`

 The `typescript-node` variant is based on the [Microsoft Dev Containers `typescript-node` image](https://github.com/devcontainers/templates/tree/main/src/typescript-node).
-In addition to `gemini-cli`, it includes common development tools like `git`, `zsh`, and `sudo`, providing a richer development environment.
+In addition to the tools in `javascript-node`, it includes TypeScript-specific tools and provides a richer development environment.

-- **Recommended Use:** As a development environment in VS Code Dev Containers.
-It's useful when you need to run `git` commands or install additional packages inside the container.
+- **Recommended Use:** As a development environment in VS Code Dev Containers for TypeScript projects.

 ## Initial Setup

 Before using any of the options below, you'll need to perform these one-time setup steps in your project's root directory.

-1. **Create a `.env` file for your API key (Recommended):** To keep your API key secure, create a `.env` file.
-This step is optional for the VS Code Dev Container method if you prefer to authenticate via a browser.
+1. **Create a `.env` file for your Gemini API key (Recommended):** Create a `.env` file to keep your API key separate from your code.
+This step is optional if you are authenticating via a browser in the VS Code Dev Container.

     **.env**